 Flexible Ruby on Rails Reader Objects

-Rails and ActiveRecord are great at providing a simple interface for retrieving information from a database.
-With a few simple characters, I can retrieve all of my users with User.all.
-While this simplicity is great, it breaks down when you want to start doing more advanced queries such as paginated results, filtered records, etc.
+Rails and ActiveRecord provide a simple interface for retrieving information from a database.
+With a few characters, I can retrieve all of my users with User.all.
+This simplicity is great, but it breaks down when you start doing more advanced queries.